aatmaani/devops/README.md

 **Helm**

 Same Helm chart Template use in the Prod Env Deploy it kubernetes cluster using Prod Namespace, Created prod values yml files which is enable HPA,Cluster Autoscaler, 2 Replicas.
 Deploy Monitoring tools in Prod env.
+Service - LoadBalancer

 ```sh
  helm  upgrade --install nodejs-prod nodejs -f values-prod.yaml --set image.tag=latestprod -n Prod
 ```
+After check the SVC it shows external ip copy the URL & past it in Browser web page is running.

 **Slack Notification**

-When Jenkins Pipeline is Fail send the Notification to the Slack Channel.
+When Jenkins Pipeline is Fail send the Notification to the Slack Jenkins-status Channel.

 # Phase4 [Continuous Monitoring]